What Does The Coefficient Represent In A Chemical Formula

 While both coefficients and subscripts are numerical components of chemical formulas, they serve distinct purposes.
 Subscripts denote the number of atoms of each element within a single molecule or formula unit, whereas coefficients indicate the number of molecules or formula units present.

 Consider the formula Al₂(SO₄)₃.
-The subscript '2' indicates that there are two aluminum atoms in each formula unit of aluminum sulfate.
-The subscript '4' within the parentheses indicates that there are four oxygen atoms in each sulfate ion (SO₄²⁻).
-The subscript '3' outside the parentheses indicates that there are three sulfate ions in each formula unit of aluminum sulfate.
-The absence of a coefficient in front of the formula implies that there is one formula unit of aluminum sulfate present.
+But the subscript '4' within the parentheses indicates that there are four oxygen atoms in each sulfate ion (SO₄²⁻).
+Worth adding: the subscript '3' outside the parentheses indicates that there are three sulfate ions in each formula unit of aluminum sulfate.
+Practically speaking, the subscript '2' indicates that there are two aluminum atoms in each formula unit of aluminum sulfate.
+The absence of a coefficient in front of the formula implies that there is one formula unit of aluminum sulfate present Less friction, more output..

 The Significance of Coefficients in Balancing Chemical Equations